 As mentioned, unlike brushes for oil or acrylic painting, watercolor brushes are different.
 They have to be able to hold and release water, which is crucial for success.
 Even the best watercolor paint will go to waste if you don’t use specialized paintbrushes for watercolors.
 If you are buying new watercolor brushes for the first time, keep the following criteria in mind.

 • Brush Hair

-Brushes are made out of one of a wide variety of different hairr or even fibers.
-The choice of hair will determine the performance of the brush such as being able maintain its shape or to be able to hold watercolor paint and release it evenly when in contact with the paper.
+Brushes are made out of one of a wide variety of different natural hair or even synthetic fibers, such as is often the case with water brush pens.
+The choice of hair will determine the performance of the brush such as being able to maintain its shape or to be able to hold watercolor paint and release it evenly when in contact with the paper.